UmraoBisht/Todo-management/README.md

 1. **Clone the Repository**

-   If your project is hosted on GitHub or another version control system, clone it to your local machine:
+   clone it to your local machine:

    ```bash
    git clone https://github.com/UmraoBisht/Todo-management.git